anupam-sy/hcp-terraform-lab/README.md

 1. Create a Service Account on Google Cloud Platform and grant the following roles.
 Access can be more fine-grained to follow Principle of least privilege (PoLP).
 - `roles/resourcemanager.projectOwner` on all the projects where you want to house your resources using service account's email.

 2. Create a JSON Key for your service account and save the service account key content in a Terraform Cloud environment variable called "GOOGLE_CREDENTIALS".
-Make sure to get the content of the JSON file using (Remove the newline characters from your JSON key file): `cat sa-key.json | tr -s '\n' ' '`.
+Make sure to get the content of the JSON file using: `cat sa-key.json | jq -c`.
 Don't forget to mark the env variable as Sensitive on TFC workspace.
 All runs within the workspace will use the GOOGLE_CREDENTIALS variable to authenticate with Google Cloud Platform.

 3. Create an account on terraform cloud (https://app.terraform.io/) and create an organization.
 Then create a workspace inside the organization.